zaiisao/Documentation/en/Video/screensharing_ios.md

 ```

 We also provide an open-source demo project that implements [Agora-Screen-Sharing-iOS](https://github.com/AgoraIO/Advanced-Video/tree/master/iOS%26macOS/Agora-Screen-Sharing/Agora-Screen-Sharing-iOS) on GitHub.
 You can try the demo and view the source code.

+## Considerations

+The memory limit of Broadcast Upload Extension is 50 M. Ensure that your memory usage does not exceed 50 M.